 Equipment & Packages

-If you purchase a home security kit from either Ring or Vivint, you’ll get a base station, keypad (Vivint offers a sleek 7” touchscreen), and door/window sensors.
+If you purchase a home security kit from either Ring or Vivint, you’ll get a base station, keypad (Vivint combines both but with a sleek 7” touchscreen), and door/window sensors.
 You can also buy cameras separately from Ring and Vivint, and you can customize camera types, locations, and angles as you need to.

 We think Ring takes the cake when it comes to security cameras and home surveillance.
 Ring offers five types of their doorbell cams, as well as a peephole cam which are great for apartments (or if you just like peepholes.)
 You can also choose from Ring’s indoor and outdoor cameras; we highly recommend the Spotlight Cam.